 5. Comotomo Natural feel baby bottle

-The Comotomo Natural Feel baby bottle is among the best baby bottles for gas and colic in the market today that mimics the natural feel and functioning of breastfeeding.
+The Comotomo Natural Feel baby bottle is among the best baby bottles for wind in the market today that mimics the natural feel and functioning of breastfeeding.

 It is therefore good for babies who are transitioning from breastfeeding to bottle feeding.